What is Dyslexia?

 We believe that they are both correct.
 It is an auditory/language problem, a visual/perceptual problem, and often also a visual/motor (eye/hand) problem.
 I have worked with many teenagers who had been through years of tutoring in a good “phonemic awareness” program.
 Why were they still in my special education class?
 While they now were able to decode very long, difficult words, because their inadequate eye tracking had not been addressed, they could not read with any fluency.
 Words continued to “move” as they read, or reverse, or they had to use so much energy to keep their eyes tracking correctly that they forgot what they had just read.
 Therefore, in my classroom, I also addressed the eye tracking issue, so that they could read fluently, and with comprehension on grade level by the end of the year.

-Dyslexia symptoms we look for (a child does not need all the symptoms to have Dyslexia):
+Some symptoms to consider: (a child does not need all the symptoms to have Dyslexia)

 - Difficulty learning the names of alphabet letters when in kindergarten